In a burst of scintillation the ship emerged from subspace.

 “The gods are angry with the people?”

-Leoichan did not understand, but the gods have spoken and therefore it must be so.
+Leoichan did not understand.
+However, the gods have spoken and therefore it must be so.

 “I shall stay here with you.
 All of us will stay and help you in your need,” he said with sudden resolve and straightened.
 “Have you not cared for us?”

 Oryana looked at him and he was awed to see a tear glisten in her eye and slide down her cheek.
 “Thank you, faithful servant,” she whispered.
-“But the fire of the gods cannot be stopped.
+“The fire of the gods cannot be stopped.
 You must flee.”

 “Don’t pack, just go!”
 Kukll snapped and Leoichan blanched, feeling himself tremble.